PADRESat/sdc_aws_base_docker_image/README.md

 - sphinx-automodapi (For documentation)
 - sphinx-changelog (For documentation)
 - ipython (For easier debugging)
-- hermes core (For instrument packages)
+- swxsoc (For instrument packages)
 - boto3 (For AWS SDK)
 - awslambdaric (For use with interfacing with AWS Lambda)
 - matplotlib